 I walked in on my sports geek husband watching TV recently.
 He was watching a movie/documentary on ESPN about a guy named Todd Marinovich.
 I never heard of Marinovich but I found the story interesting.

 Todd Marinovich was a talented young quarterback raised (you could say bred) to be an NFL quarterback from birth by his professional trainer father.
-Todd’s fathers’ almost maniacal diet and training regimine produced a gifted athlete in Todd.
+Todd’s fathers’ almost maniacal diet and training regimen produced a gifted athlete, but socially one in Todd.
 Todd was even called “Robo QB” as he was heavily scouted by colleges.
 Todd even made it in to the NFL but his the dreams of Marinovich’s father crashed as his son fell into a cycle of drug abuse and Todd never realized his full potential.
 It’s heavily implied that the pressure heaped upon Marinovich by his father was the cause of Todd’s crash.
 What’s the danger of parenting young athletes to be pro athletes?

 What do you think about Parenting Young Athletes to be Pro Athletes?